RedonAlla/RA.Utilities/Data/RA.Utilities.Data.EntityFramework/README.md

 -   **RA.Utilities.Data.Abstractions**: Provides the core interfaces (`IRepository<T>`, `IUnitOfWork`, etc.) that this package implements.
 -   **Microsoft.EntityFrameworkCore**: The underlying ORM used for the implementations.

+## Additional documentation

+For more information on how this package fits into the larger RA.Utilities ecosystem, please see the main repository [documentation](https://redonalla.github.io/RA.Utilities/nuget-packages/Data/EntityFramework/).

+## Feedback

+If you have suggestions or find a bug, please open an issue in the RA.Utilities GitHub repository.
+Contributions are welcome!